Ema Pukšec

-Ema Pukšec (February 6, 1834 – January 14, 1889), also known as Ilma de Murska, as well as Ilma di Murska, was a 19th-century operatic dramatic soprano with a voice with nearly three octaves compass from Croatia.
+Ema Pukšec (February 6, 1834 – January 14, 1889), also known as Ilma de Murska, as well as Ilma di Murska, was a 19th-century operatic coloratura soprano with a voice with nearly three octaves compass from Croatia.

 Life

 Ema Pukšec was born in Ogulin (present-day Republic of Croatia).
 Her mother was Krescencia Brodarotti de Trauenfeld, while her father, Josip Pukšec, was a highly respected military officer stationed in the region around the city of Slunj.
 For his service in protecting the eastern flanks of western Europe within the Austrian Military Frontier, her father was granted nobility and added the extension Murski to his name.
 The feminine variant (de Murska) was later used by Ema as her own surname.

 She began playing the piano at the age of five.
 After her family moved to Zagreb in 1850, she started to sing, hoping for a later opera career.
 She married a soldier by the name of Josip Eder in 1851, with whom they had two children (Alfons and Hermina).
 They moved first to Graz in 1857, then to Vienna in 1860, in order to enable Ema to study voice in the city's conservatory.
 She also studied for a time in Paris.
 Her professional career started in 1862 and lasted some 20 years.